octohedron/authmasters.github.io/content/english/authors/gustavo-rodríguez.md

     link: https://linkedin.com/in/gstrod
 ---

-Gustavo Rodríguez is an Identity and Access Management expert at AuthMasters with extensive experience in enterprise security architecture.
-He specializes in designing and implementing secure authentication and authorization solutions for organizations across various industries.
+Gustavo Rodríguez is the founder and CEO of AuthMasters, with over 20 years of experience in enterprise security architecture and identity solutions.
+As the technical visionary behind the company, he leads the development of innovative IAM strategies and solutions for Fortune 500 clients.
+Gustavo is a recognized thought leader in the identity space, having contributed to industry standards and spoken at major security conferences worldwide.